What is Title in Real Estate?

 What Is a Property Title?

-✔ Includes details on any mortgages, liens, or easements affecting the land.
+✔ Includes details on any mortgages, liens, easements, restrictions, or other matters affecting the property.

-✔ Gives the owner the right to use, transfer, or sell the property.
+✔ Shows who has the right to use, transfer, or sell the property.

-Before any real estate transaction closes, a title search must be performed to verify that the title is "clear" of legal claims.
+Before any real estate transaction closes, a title search should be performed to verify that the title is "clear" of legal claims.

 Why Is a Title Search Important?